Dvd-Znf/youtty/README.md

 ```
 ### Step 2:
 Add your own youtube data api key to the ~/.youtty/key_name.py file
-Creating a youtube data key is 100% free and very simple (Google is your friend!!!)
+Creating a youtube data key is 100% free and very simple
 (In the future i might add my own key for the public)
 ## How it works?
 The main.c file is really just a glorified script